sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 Gardr-host is the script you'll want to include on your site, while gardr-ext must be (well, should be) hosted on an external domain server.

 Lets try them out by building a small application.
 We'll use [Yeoman](http://yeoman.io/) just to get a quick start.
-Do this:
+[This](https://github.com/yeoman/generator-webapp) yeoman scaffolding pack includes a simple node-based webapp.
+It has more stuff then we would need for this simple example, but I am too lazy to create this myself.
+So now,  do this:

 ```bash
 npm install -g generator-webapp